-Furthermore, she also continues to improve her art skills in mixed media and painting.
-This is how Natalia ended up taking the courses at Central Saint Martins College of Art and Design (London, UK) in 2017 followed by The Chelsea College of Arts (London, UK).
+Furthering her education within the Arts, Kapchuk completed additional courses at Central Saint Martins College of Art and Design in 2017 followed by The Chelsea College of Arts in London, UK.

-Preferring to work in the technique of collage, Natalia mixed paintings and newspaper clippings, while seeking to express her attitude towards major global trends in economics and politics.
+Preferring to work in the technique of collage, the artist mixed paintings and newspaper clippings, while seeking to express her attitude towards major global trends in economics and politics.
 Her student interest in international diplomatic relations resulted in the project involving national flags of various countries and portraits of their leaders.
-Kapchuk favours street art style: she creates stencils for the silhouettes of politicians and then transfers them onto images of various national flags.
+Kapchuk favoured street art style: she created stencils for the silhouettes of politicians and then transferred them onto images of various national flags.

 Moreover, it is street art and the subtle allegorical graffiti that inspired Kapchuk to offer her interpretation of geopolitical rhetoric.
-The artist attempts to chronicle changes in global perception of a country’s image, which more often than not, are closely associated with its head of state.
-Wishing to highlight the portraits of some national leaders, the artist employs some unusual materials, such as diamond dust.
+She attempted to chronicle changes in global perception of a country’s image, which more often than not, are closely associated with its head of state.
+Wishing to highlight the portraits of some national leaders, the artist employed some unusual materials, such as diamond dust.

-As a philanthropist and an art ambassador of the Parliamentary Society of Arts, Fashion and Sport (UK) Natalia Kapchuk keeps drawing attention to important environmental issues affecting the future of our planet, and seeks to promote harmonious coexistence of humans in every corner of the world.
+Both a philanthropist and an art ambassador in association with the Parliamentary Society of Arts, Fashion and Sport (UK), Natalia Kapchuk draws attention to important issues affecting the environment and the future of our planet, seeking to promote the harmonious coexistence of all beings in every corner of the World.